4th North Midland Brigade, Royal Field Artillery: Tobruk

 The attack on Tobruk began on 20 June.
 After the preliminary air bombardment, Axis tanks made rapid progress through the perimeter defences.
 The 3.7-inch HAA guns had been deeply dug in for protection against dive-bombing, but a four-gun troop of 277 HAA Bty found themselves faced with action at short notice against Panzer III and Panzer IV tanks of 21st Panzer Division driving down the escarpment from 'King's Cross' towards the harbour.
 The gunners stripped down the walls of their emplacements to permit low-angle fire and engaged the tanks with armour-piercing and high explosive rounds.
 Together with some South African field guns and medium guns, the position held up a Panzer battalion for four hours and knocked out four tanks, but the outcome was inevitable and the AA positions were 'overrun by swarms of enemy infantry'.
 Rommel himself referred to the 'extraordinary tenacity' of the strongpoint.

 Tobruk surrendered the following day, and around 33,000 Allied troops were captured.
 68th HAA Regiment lost its HQ, 277 HAA Bty, and its attached detachments of the Royal Corps of Signals, the Royal Army Service Corps, and workshop section of the Royal Army Ordnance Corps.

 After the fall of Tobruk, the Eighth Army retreated in confusion beyond Fort Capuzzo and the Egyptian frontier, with artillery of all sorts involved in rearguard actions.
 The Axis advance was finally halted at El Alamein.
-It is not clear how much of 68th HAA Rgt's detached batteries survived the retreat.
+It is not clear how much of 68th HAA Rgt's detached batteries survived the retreat, though 200 HAA Bty joined 69th (Royal Warwickshire Regiment) HAA Rgt for the rest of the war.
 On 21 September 1942, the remnants of the regiment were officially reduced to a cadre.